joelouthan/theologic.us/content/posts/5-home-devos-mark/2012-08-08-devotions-mark-1-21-28-jesus-rules-and-reigns-over-satan-and-demons.md

 >but it will accomplish what I please
 >and will prosper in what I send it to do.”

+God cannot and will never lie.
+The promises that he has in the Scriptures are yes and amen.

+>2 Corinthians 1:20 (CSB) For every one of God’s promises is “Yes” in him.
+Therefore, through him we also say “Amen” to the glory of God.

+God cannot sin.
+Therefore, God cannot lie.
+Be careful not to tempt your thinking that somehow you having the ability to sin gives you greater power than the Almighty God.
+The wages of sin is death.
+Christ gives eternal life.
+Do you see the difference?

-### Christ has authority over Satan and demons
+### Within that absolute authority, Christ has authority over Satan and demons

->And immediately there was in their synagogue a man with an unclean spirit.
+><sup>Mark 1:23</sup>And immediately there was in their synagogue a man with an unclean spirit.
 And he cried out, “What have you to do with us, Jesus of Nazareth?
 Have you come to destroy us?
 I know who you are—the Holy One of God.”
 >
 >But Jesus rebuked him, saying, “Be silent, and come out of him!”

+And guess what happened?

-And the unclean spirit, convulsing him and crying out with a loud voice, came out of him.
-And they were all amazed, so that they questioned among themselves, saying, “What is this?
-A new teaching with authority!
-He commands even the unclean spirits, and they obey him.”
-And at once his fame spread everywhere throughout all the surrounding region of Galilee.
+><sup>26</sup>And the unclean spirit, convulsing him and crying out with a loud voice, came out of him.

-Satan is not in charge of anything except demons.
+Satan is not in charge of anything--not the air, not hell, not anything except demons.
 Christ is charge of everything.
 When Christ died on the cross, Satan, demons, hell, sin and death were defeated at that moment.

-We do not live in a dualistic universe where the forces of good battle against the force of evil.
-We live in the kingdom of God where Christ has complete and absolute victory over:
+We do not live in a dualistic universe where the forces of good battle against the forced of evil where the forces of good barely win.
+We live in the kingdom of God where...

-#### Satan and demons
+#### One, Christ has victory over Satan and demons

 >Colossians 2:15 (CSB) He disarmed the rulers and authorities and disgraced them publicly; he triumphed over them in him.

+The ESV puts it, "puts them to open shame."

-#### death
+#### Two, Christ has victory over death

 >Hebrews 2:14-16 (CSB) Now since the children have flesh and blood in common, Jesus also shared in these, so that through his death he might destroy the one holding the power of death—that is, the devil— and free those who were held in slavery all their lives by the fear of death.
 For it is clear that he does not reach out to help angels, but to help Abraham’s offspring.

-#### hell
+#### Three, Christ has victory over hell

 >Philippians 2:9-11 (CSB)
 >For this reason God highly exalted him